GIS 101 Introduction to GIS

 1. Identify spatial data and the major components of a GIS.

-2. Identify components of a GIS and associated software.
+2. Identify components of GIS and related software.

 3. Discuss how spatial data is used in GIS applications.